 The first annual session of the 12th National People’s Congress in China was notable for, among other things, new appointments to China’s key foreign policy positions.
 What are the implications for India?

-While the Party continues to be the more powerful than the government in China, the symbols of state such as the NPC are increasingly vocal.
-This 12th NPC will see discussion over a variety of topics that will keep China’s new leaders engaged over the next decade.
-Read More »
+While the Communist Party continues to be the more powerful than the government in China, the symbols of state such as the National People’s Congress are increasingly vocal.

 There is debate within China on whether the country is truly ready to take up a more active political role internationally and whether in the rush to get involved, it might not end up damaging its long-term interests.